Psychotherapy and Counselling in Ealing Broadway W5 2NR

 Welcome to my website

-If you have concerns or worries, are feeling anxious, stressed or depressed, or are facing a difficult period in your life I offer a confidential, safe, non-judgemental space where we can work together to address your needs, explore your concerns and develop ways to make changes.
-Working with a counsellor can help you see things in a new perspective and give support through difficult times.
-A professional psychotherapist can give an objective view that is not always possible with friends and family.
-Seeking professional support can feel daunting and initially it may take courage but it can be the first step to a more fulfilling life.
+If you have concerns or worries, are feeling anxious, stressed or depressed or feel the need to talk to someone, I offer a confidential, safe, non-judgemental space where we can work together to address your needs, explore your concerns and develop ways to make changes.
+Working with a counsellor or psychotherapist can help you see things in a new perspective and give support through difficult times.
+A professional therapist can reflect an objective view that is not always possible with friends and family.
+Seeking outside support can feel daunting and initially it may take courage but it can be the first step to a more fulfilling life.
 Sometimes clients come, not because they have major concerns but because they want to have a better understanding of themselves and a place where they can reflect.

-I have successfully worked with clients bringing many different issues including depression, anxiety, panic attacks, OCD, anger issues, stress, bereavement and loss, relationship concerns, problems with work or family, low self esteem, lack of confidence or self worth, trauma or general feelings of unease or isolation.
+I have successfully worked with clients from all walks of life, bringing many different issues including depression, anxiety, panic attacks, OCD, anger issues, stress, bereavement and loss, relationship concerns, problems with work or family, low self esteem, lack of confidence or self worth, trauma or general feelings of unease or isolation.

 My Location for Counselling and Psychotherapy in Ealing Broadway W5 2NR

 My practice is centrally located in Ealing Broadway W5 2NR.
 It is directly opposite Ealing Broadway tube station in the heart of Ealing.
 There are excellent transport links (bus, underground and overground) to surrounding areas including Hanwell, Chiswick, Hammersmith, Brentford, Hounslow, Kew, Northolt, Perivale, Richmond, Ruislip, Southall, Greenford, Shepherds Bush and Acton.
-In addition to public transport there are several car parks nearby.
+In addition to public transport there are several car parks nearby including Springbridge Road and Ealing Broadway Shopping Centre.
 The location is ideal if you are looking for counselling in Ealing, Acton or surrounding areas.

 Click here to see my location on Google maps.